vgwidt/outline-backup/README.md

 1. Build using Cargo
 2. Generate API key in Outline
-3. Fill out settings.toml (see settings.toml.example)
-4. Run
+3. Run and generate settings.toml file on first run (stores in %APPDATA%\Outback or ~/.config/Outback)

 ## To-Do
+* Switch to menu with arguments for automatic backups
-* Debugging
+* Debugging and logging
-* Proper error handling
+* Improved error handling
+* Run-as-service features
  * Allow for time-based automation
  * Allow for action-based automation